mattborghi/microservices_go/README.md

 ## Mail

 Mail service uses mailhog to simulate a mail service.
+This is for dev purposes.
+Broker shouldn't communicate directly to the mail service via send email.
+If we want to send an email every time a user logs out from the system, the Broker should communicate with authentication service, find the user is not authenticated and let the auth service communicate with the email service.

 # Set up